Gluesticks Blog

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!

-I cut out the first letter of each of their names in vinyl and had the canvases all ready to go.
-The goal was to fill up the entire canvas with color, then remove the vinyl letter after the paint dried!
+The goal was to fill up the entire canvas with color, then remove the vinyl letter after the paint has dried, leaving the monogram letter behind.

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!